Village accountant: Duties

 The duties of a talati include maintaining village crop and land records and collecting taxes and irrigation dues.

 Among the administration, the talati has the closest connection with the villagers.
-Generally in charge of a group of villages known as a saza, they are required to reside in the saza unless authorised by the Collector; however, most talatis were found to be in violation of the rule.
+Generally in charge of a group of villages known as a saza, they are required to reside in the saza unless authorized by the Collector; however, most talatis were found to be in violation of the rule.
 Part of the Brahmin caste in most cases, the talati is generally considered a representative of the government.

 As the lowest state functionary in the revenue-collection system, their job encompasses visiting agricultural lands and maintaining a record of ownership and tilth.
 The government of India has developed a Patwary Information System (PATIS), software which was deployed in at least two districts by 2005; deployment at the tehsil level is underway.
 A patwari reports to the tehsildar, a higher-level tax officer.
 A patwari can wield significant power and influence, and corrupt patwaris have escaped punishment due to their political connections.
 They have three main duties: